CodeUpdaterBot/ClickUi/README.md

 Adjust these settings according to your preferences and API keys.

-Conversation History is configurable.
+Conversation History
+---
 When enabled, it loads your chats for the last x days from your local `history` folder, and injects them into the chat you have:

 ![conv_history](https://github.com/user-attachments/assets/72a271c7-8ee0-4f5d-be4f-1f6492cf64a8)

   ⚠️ Conversation History **_can_** consume a lot of tokens quickly!
-- When enabled, the CLI will print the total tokens of your loaded conversation history
+The CLI will print the total tokens of your loaded conversation history when enabled/reloaded.

 ---